ealloyd/grovers/README.md

 # README #

-Sample code that simulates Grover's algorithm, orginially part of a larger project that used svn version control.
+Sample code that simulates Grover's algorithm, orginially part of a larger svn project.

 * Version 1.0